baggepinnen/Hyperopt.jl/README.md

 1. The macro `@hyperopt` takes a for-loop with an initial argument determining the number of samples to draw (`i` below).
 2. The sample strategy can be specified by specifying the special keyword `sampler = Sampler(opts...)`.
 Available options are `RandomSampler()`, `LHSampler()`, `CLHSampler(dims=[Continuous(), Categorical(2), Continuous(), ...])` and `BlueNoiseSampler()`.
-3. The subsequent arguments to the for-loop specifies names and candidate values for different hyper parameters (`a = LinRange(1,2,1000), b = [true, false], c = exp10.(LinRange(-1,3,1000))` above).
+3. The subsequent arguments to the for-loop specifies names and candidate values for different hyper parameters (`a = LinRange(1,2,1000), b = [true, false], c = exp10.(LinRange(-1,3,1000))` below).
 Currently uniform random sampling from the candidate values is the only supported optimizer.
 Log-uniform sampling is achieved with uniform sampling of a logarithmically spaced vector, e.g. `c = exp10.(LinRange(-1,3,1000))`.
 The parameters `i,a,b,c` can be used within the expression sent to the macro and they will hold a new value sampled from the corresponding candidate vector each iteration.

 The resulting object `ho::Hyperoptimizer` holds all the sampled parameters and function values and can be queried for `minimum/maximum`, which returns the best parameters and function value found.
 It can also be plotted using `plot(ho)` (uses `Plots.jl`).